 1 make them think that they're damaged or they're not 2 survivors.
-So can you speak briefly to the importance of 3 providing services for women where they are in their 4 journey and respecting their truth?
-5 MS. JENNISHA WILSON: Absolutely.
-I think 6 that one of the main factors in being able to do that is 7 having people with experience on your team, so they know 8 where folks are coming from; right?
-So something I don't 9 openly share, but depending on the context, is that almost 10 everyone on my team has experienced sexual violence in 11 some capacity, have history of being sex workers and/or 12 engaged in transactional sex, or have a family member, 13 relative or close friend that they have supported through 14 that journey.
-15 And that was one of the leading factors, 16 along with the cultural aspect, being from community, to 17 be hired on my team.
-That stood out more importantly for 18 me than coming with a certificate.
-Because at the end of that applies in the real world context.
+So can you speak briefly to the importance of 3 providing services for women where they are in their 1 journey and respecting their truth?

+MS. JENNISHA WILSON: Absolutely.
+I think that one of the main factors in being able to do that is having people with experience on your team, so they know where folks are coming from; right?
+So something I don't openly share, but depending on the context, is that almost everyone on my team has experienced sexual violence in some capacity, have history of being sex workers and/or engaged in transactional sex, or have a family member, relative or close friend that they have supported through that journey.

+And that was one of the leading factors, along with the cultural aspect, being from community, to be hired on my team.
+That stood out more importantly for me than coming with a certificate.
+Because at the end of the day, you can understand theory, but may not know how that applies in the real world context.